ProfessionalCommunity Edition

 Burp isn't intercepting anything

 In Burp, go to the Proxy > HTTP history tab.
 Make some more requests from your browser (e.g. press refresh a few times), and check whether any new entries are appearing in the Proxy > HTTP history tab.
 If so, then Burp is processing your browser traffic but is not presenting any messages for interception.
-Go to the Proxy > Intercept tab, and enable master interception (click on the Intercept is off button to toggle the interception status).
+Go to the Proxy > Intercept tab, and enable master interception (set the intercept toggle to Intercept on).
 Then go to the Tools > Proxy tab in the Settings dialog.
 Click the button by Request interception rules and Response interception rules sections.
 Select Restore defaults for both these sections.
 Make some more requests from your browser, and these should now appear in the Proxy > Intercept tab.

 If your browser is loading pages correctly but no items are appearing in the Proxy > HTTP history tab, you need to check your browser proxy settings.
 Your browser should be configured to use Burp for both HTTP and HTTPS; any "automatic" proxy settings should be disabled, and any "exceptions" to the proxy settings should be removed.
 If you are unsure, follow carefully the steps in Configuring Your Browser to ensure your browser is correctly set up.